-- (8) Nor'easters - (9) Polar vortexes and bomb cyclones - (10) Summer weather and thunderstorm patterns - (11) Using smartphone apps and reading the sky to predict very near-term weather - 2.
+- (8) Noreasters - (9) Polar vortexes and bomb cyclones - (10) Summer weather and thunderstorm patterns - (11) Using smartphone apps and reading the sky to predict very near-term weather - 2.
 Know about emergency stream crossings, as an individual and as a group

-- 1. Know and Be able to set up and properly operate a radio station at Base, including: - a.
+- 1. Know and be able to set up and properly operate a radio station at Base, including: - a.
 Considerations for placing Base antennas with reference to communications efficacy, high points and ground planes, and dangers including wind and lightning - b.
 How to assemble handheld radios, and properly handle sign-in/sign-out of such radios - c.
 How to change handheld radio batteries - d.
 How to set up and use battery chargers - e.
 How to identify and prioritize batteries for charging or sign-out - f.
 How to determine when battery charging is complete - g.
-Observing the FCC rules under which ASRC operates: - i.
-Use and number of units allowed for each FCC licensed frequency used by ASRC - ii.
+Observing the FCC rules under which ASRC operates: - Use and number of units allowed for each FCC licensed frequency used by ASRC - ii.
 Announcing the ASRC callsign - iii.
 Concerns with interference with other channel users - h.
-Carrying out the duties and responsibilities of Net Control - i.
-Using the Equipment Log to track radio equipment and the Communications Log to track radio traffic
+Carrying out the duties and responsibilities of Net Control - Using the Equipment Log to track radio equipment and the Communications Log to track radio traffic

 - Be able to use a GPS or smartphone GPS app to ascertain and communicate DD MM.MMM coordinates of a given location (either current location or another specified location) to a helicopter as a landing zone (LZ) - 2.
-Be able to navigate using a paper topographic map and a compass, but without a GPS, and basic orienteering concepts, to complete a basic-level orienteering course safely and confidently during the day, including 3 targets at least 300 m apart
+Be able to navigate using a paper topographic map, a compass, and basic orienteering concepts, but without a GPS, to complete a basic-level orienteering course safely and confidently during the day, including 3 targets at least 300 m apart [removed at request of Credentialing Board as these specifics are their job]